Nbobito/documentation/hardware/display/README.md

 ## Introduction

 The Raspberry Pi Touch Display is an LCD display which connects to the Raspberry Pi through the DSI connector.
-In some situations, it allows for the use of both the HDMI and LCD displays at the same time (this requires software support).
+In some situations, it allows for the use of both the HDMI and LCD displays at the same time (This requires software support).

 ## Board support